kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 Clearly, the emulator's color levels are highly saturated beyond reasonable.
 Nobody viewing the arcade game in real-life would experience colors so deep.
 The plastic strips merely provide a tint of color to the display.
 So, again, this will require approximation and compromise.

 The Atari cannot saturate color to this degree.
-So, the goal is to realistically capture the same hue , not the intensity level.
+So, the goal is to realistically capture the same hue, not the intensity level.

 I captured the averaged color in each area from the color screen grab of the Breakout emulator game (above).
 I then compared each Breakout color to the closest apparent equivalent in the Atari palette.
 For the Atari palette I used an image grabbed from a program running in the Atari800 emulator which shows all the colors available to the Atari in one screen.
-Atari800 is the same emulator being used to develop Breakout76, so the colors in the final result will match.
+Atari800 is the same emulator being used to develop Breakout76, so the colors in the final result will match (in the emulator).

 Between the GIMP eyedropper tool, a reference picture of the entire Atari pallette, and my eyeballs the final result is the best matching colors I can determine from the Atari's color palette: